 Lake James, part of the Pokagon State Park chain in Steuben County, covers around 1,200 acres and is one of Indiana’s clearest natural lakes.
 It’s a deep, glacial lake known for a wide range of fishing, including smallmouth bass, walleye, perch, and panfish.
 Multiple basins and a rocky bottom make it different from many shallower lakes nearby.
 Boaters and anglers share the space, especially in summer, but early mornings and cooler seasons give fishers more freedom.
 With several public access sites and a strong reputation for multi-species action, Lake James draws both local anglers and visitors looking for consistent results.

 Eagle Creek Reservoir sits on the northwest side of Indianapolis, offering one of the few urban fishing spots in Indiana with a wide mix of species.
-Spanning 1,300 acres, it’s known for hybrid striped bass, crappie, and catfish.
+Spanning 1,300 acres, it is known for hybrid striped bass, crappie, and catfish.
 Anglers share the space with rowers and sailboats, but fishing holds its own here thanks to deep channels and brush piles.
-Shoreline fishing is possible in many areas, especially near the park’s hiking trails.
-It’s a productive spot for those who learn its patterns—especially during early mornings and cooler months.
-Despite its city setting, the fishing can surprise you.
+Shoreline access is solid near the park’s hiking trails.
+Despite its city setting, the fishing can surprise you, particularly during early mornings and cooler months.
+Note that Indiana DNR has issued fish consumption advisories for Eagle Creek, so check current guidelines before keeping your catch.

 Lake Shafer, a 1,291-acre reservoir in White County, is a fishing spot known for largemouth bass, crappie, bluegill, and channel catfish.
 Formed by the Tippecanoe River near Monticello, its narrow shape and mix of docks and weed beds create ideal fish habitats.
 Public boat ramps, like those at Norway, provide easy entry, while limited shore access suits bank anglers.
 Managed by the Indiana DNR, the lake has catch limits to sustain its fishery—visit in.gov/dnr for details.
 An Indiana fishing license is required.
 Summer excels for bluegill and crappie, with bass and catfish biting well into fall.
 The lake’s shallow areas and structure offer versatile fishing approaches.
 Adjacent to Indiana Beach amusement park, Lake Shafer also supports boating and swimming, blending recreation with fishing.
 Its compact size, healthy fish populations, and nearby amenities make it a top pick for anglers seeking fun and productive outings.